asimpletune/craigslist-roommate-ad/ad.md

 ## About us

-As this will be a new house, adjacent to our current one, you should be introduced to the present cast:
+This is a description of the people who currently live here.

 ### Larthur
-I'm in my mid twenties, a pretty chill dude, and I moved to SF about a year ago.
-I like the outdoors, playing music, sports, and, most of all, I like making things.
-I work a pretty regular schedule, about 9-5 M-F and when I'm at home I usually just relax and work on my little projects.
-Personally, I'm not super into partying at my house, but, ironically, I really enjoy throwing really good house parties.
-I guess I just want there to be good energy with the occasional fiesta experience.

-### Christy
-Christy wants to meet you.

-Hi, I'm from West Virginia but I've lived in Sydney Australia before, mate!
-Give me a Foster's and we'll chill outback style.

-### Boden

-Reno, full time agent of Goldman Sachs, however secretly undercover to bring down the system.
-Builds drones while riding motorcycles, and has been occasionally known to breath fire.
-Also likes to chill.
+I am a relaxed person who likes to spend their time on creative endeavors like working on little projects.

-### SAM
+### Nikita

-Sam is super cool and from Austin and builds tiny houses and you will like him trust me.
+Nikita has a fanatical following stemming from his one-time involvement in the production of Romeo & Juliet, where he starred a Romeo.
+There are no videos on YouTube interviewing him about how he learned how to sword fight to choreograph the scenes.

-### Scott
+### Clara
-(copied from his "about" section on facebook)
-About
-Ask for Scott's work info
-Ask for Scott's high school

-Lives in San Francisco, California
-No relationship info to show
-Ask for Scott's phone number
-Ask for Scott's email
-Ask for Scott's address
-Ask for Scott's birthday
-Ask for Scott's name pronunciation
+Clara shunned the limelight at the peak of her child acting career to instead be smart and good at stuff.
+She now works at a really smart tech company and is not a tool.
+In fact, she spends most of her time being a totally normal person, if normal people spent their time shredding gnar and sucking the bone marrow out of life.

-### Hoopie
+### Charlotte

-That is her real name.
+Charlotte rules and everyone else drools.
+She also has a dog named Toast, who does not drool - actually.
+She is super fun and playful, but also serious and good at cleaning.
+Carbon based, homeostasis a must.

 ### birds
 There're some birds living in the backyard.
 You have to be cool with them.

 ## About you

 Be yourself!
 It can be so uninviting when you read these ads and people are all like "You need to be in this field and have this gender and these interests and hang out all the time or keep to yourself and you can't use this room etc..."
 No. I hate that.
 What I care about is that you're open minded and that's about it.
 I'm not trying to create the master race here.
 I'd much rather just let individual people's own personalities mix, and if an issue comes up, then we settle it.
 So part of being open minded is being communicative too.
 Basically, I don't want to control the experience.
-Instead, I want to be like a gardner: let the experience grow, but keep an eye for any weeds (drama queens, emotional vampires, close-mindedness, etc...)
+Instead, I want to be like a gardener: let the experience grow, but keep an eye for any weeds (drama queens, emotional vampires, close-mindedness, etc...)

 Other than that, just be you :)